ut-issl/s2e-documents/Tutorials/GettingStarted.md

 2. Read `README.md` to check overview of S2E
 3. Execute `./script/dowload_cspice_VS32bit.bat` to set up CSPICE library
   - **Note:** The script is not completely automatic.
 Users need to input several simple words.
-  - If you don't use Windows and Visual Studio 2017 or the script doesn't work well in your environment, please see  [How to download CSPICE Library](./General/HowToDwnloadCSPCElibrary.md)
+  - If you don't use Windows and Visual Studio 2017 or 2019, or the script doesn't work well in your environment, please see  [How to download CSPICE Library](./General/HowToDwnloadCSPCElibrary.md)
 4. Compile and execute the S2E_CORE by referring [How to compile with Visual Studio](./General/HowToCompileWithVisualStudio.md)

 ## 4. Check log output